flonel/UbuntuDash/README.md

 ## Dependencies:

-- UbuntuDash was developed for Ubuntu Server 20.04 LTS (but hopefully will run on any Linux distro).
+- UbuntuDash was developed for Ubuntu Server 20.04 LTS (but will run on any Linux distro theoretically).

 [**Flask:**](https://flask.palletsprojects.com/en/3.0.x/)